viplavdhande91/DotnetLearningRepo/README.md

 # .NET Middleware Notes

-This readme file provides an overview of .NET middleware and its usage in building web applications.
  Middleware plays a crucial role in the ASP.NET Core framework, allowing you to add additional components to the request processing pipeline.
 It offers a flexible and modular approach to handle various tasks such as authentication, logging, error handling, and more.

 ## Table of Contents
 - [Introduction to Middleware](#introduction-to-middleware)